A heart block causes the heart to beat irregularly or more slowly than normal, potentially stopping for up to 20 seconds at a time.

 This is caused by a delay, obstruction or disruption along the pathway of the electrical impulses that travel to the heart, sometimes resulting from an injury or damage to the heart muscle or heart valves.

 A heart block, unlike coronary heart disease, doesn’t affect the heart’s blood vessels.
 It does not usually require treatment, but could be related to underlying health conditions.

 What Is A Heart Block?

-From the AV node, the electrical signal travels to the ventricles along the cluster of cardiac fibers embedded in the heart walls.
-These cluster of fibers are called an AV bundle which divides into the two branches, one for each ventricle.
+- From the AV node, the electrical signal travels to the ventricles along with the cluster of cardiac fibres embedded in the heart walls.
+These cluster of fibres are called an AV bundle which divides into the two branches, one for each ventricle.
 The bundles conduct the electrical impulses to the heart ventricles.
 When the signal reaches the ventricles, blood is then pumped into the body.

 Types Of Heart Block